The Friendly BenchⓇ officially opens in Chester

 On Friday 16th October we were delighted to officially handover and celebrate the opening of our latest The Friendly BenchⓇ in Chester, thanks to National Lottery funding.

 Superbly organised and officiated by project lead, Morag Scargill and Chair, Andy Scargill, the socially distanced event saw Lyndsey officially handed over The Friendly BenchⓇ to Morag who accepted it on behalf of the Friends of the Park.
-The Friends were then honoured to dedicate the bench to the ‘wonderful, caring staff’ of the Countess of Chester Hospital and Alison Kelly the Deputy CEO accepted it on their behalf.
+The Friends were then honoured to dedicate the bench to the ‘wonderful, caring staff’ of the Countess of Chester Hospital and Deputy CEO accepted it on their behalf.

 In attendance were many of the people and organisations who have supported Friends of Countess of Chester Country Park raise their contribution towards the bench and to The Conservation Volunteers (TCV) for preparing the site.